-When making gluten-free lasagne, there are many tasty bases you can choose from.
+When making gluten-free lasagna, there are many tasty bases you can choose from.
 According to your preferences, you can opt for a wheat-free noodle made from a grain like corn, a pseudocereal like quinoa or a vegetable like zucchini.
 The possibilities are nearly endless so don’t be afraid to experiment with different recipes and ingredients until you find a dish that’s just right for you.

 If you are going to incorporate a starchy noodle, pay close attention to the cooking instructions printed on the packaging since gluten-free pasta tends to be less forgiving than its wheat-stuffed counterparts.
 Some noodle sheets may not even need to be boiled before being baked in a sauce-packed dish.
 When in doubt, shoot for al dente results so you don’t end up with a pile of mush.

-Naturally, a compilation of lasagne recipes highlights the fact that not everyone agrees on which word should be used to describe the layered pasta dish: the plural “lasagne” or the singular “lasagna.”
+Naturally, a compilation of lasagna recipes highlights the fact that not everyone agrees on which word should be used to describe the layered pasta dish: the plural “lasagne” or the singular “lasagna.”
 Hence, you’ll see both versions used throughout this list.

-Gluten-Free Lasagne Recipes
+Gluten-Free Lasagna Recipes

 Noodle-Based, Meat-Stuffed Lasagne

 For the marinara sauce, you're going to combine seasoned crushed tomatoes with anchovy paste, a pinch of sugar and spices like basil, Italian parsley, oregano and red pepper flakes.
 Then, you're going to add in browned Italian sausage, chopped spinach and sauteed mushrooms.

 In a separate bowl, you'll mix some ricotta cheese, chopped parsley and a beaten egg.
 When assembling, the tomato sauce goes down first, then some Tinkyada Brown Rice Lasagne Noodles and then your cheese mixture before repeating the process two more times.